mutable-learning/notes/pages/Design Stage.md

 	- [[Pseudocode]]
 	- [[Context Diagram]]
 	- [[Data Flow Diagram]]
-- design the visual components of the solution including the [[User Interface]] and any reports or graphical representations of data
+- design the visual components of the solution including the [[User Experience]] and the [[User Interface]] and any reports or graphical representations of data
 - use tools to help explore and refine the [[Solution Design]]
 	- [[Storyboard]]
 	- [[Site Map]]